 A true recognition of the rent for the chosen type and location of your property is essential, to be able to determine the yield return.
 Also there are always costs and tax considerations involved in the purchase of any property.
 This is where a good buyer’s agent can guide you, in terms of what you can really afford, and what your key considerations and costs will be.

-So once your numbers are crunched, and your finance is approved, you now know what your parameters are.
+Once your numbers are crunched, and your finance is approved, you now know what your parameters are.

 So – what should you consider when looking for the perfect location?
 Here are some key considerations: